Master of Arts Program

 Publishing Procedures (CAS EI 507)

-Publishing Procedures covers the history, theory, and practices of book publication from the proposal, to contracts, copyright, funding, editing, design, production, marketing and reviews.
+Publishing Procedures covers the history, theory, and practice of publication from early inscriptions to the internet.
+Students learn the history and evolution of publishing houses, contracts, copyright, editing, design, production, dissemination, and reviews.
+For a term project, the students create their own book.

 Editing Across the Disciplines (CAS EI 508)